mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ### Column menu items and their configurations

-As a reference, here are the default `components` supported by each column menu design along with the default item components and `displayOrder`.
+As a reference, here are the column menu `components` along with the default item components and `displayOrder`.

 {{"demo": "ColumnMenuGridReferences.js", "bg": "inline", "hideToolbar": true}}